Top 5 Advanced Fertilizer Spreader Comparison to Consider for Native Plant Farms for Optimal Growth and Efficiency

 - Takes some practice to get an even spread

-The downside?
 The hopper just isn’t huge, so you’ll refill often if you’ve got a lot of ground to cover.
 If you plan to use it for ice melt, the plastic could wear out faster.
-Still, for smaller sections of a farm, it gets the job done.
+If you only buy one, this should be it.

 - One-handed operation, even with gloves